tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - VPC are regionally resillient
 - Region failure means VPC failure
 - VPC Router and IGW also are region resilient
+- Subnets are in '1' AZ - AZ Failure means subnet failure
+- Load balancers have LB nodes in 2+ AZs - as long as one node is functional the LB is functional